-In theory, it is sufficient to design an inverse filter, 1/P. However, direct inversion of the magnitude response does not provide an optimal solution because of the variance in frequency response produced by headphone placement inaccuracy.
-At high frequencies, magnitudes and frequencies of the resonances vary from one measurement to another depending on the position of headphones.
+In theory it is sufficient to design an inverse filter 1/P. However, direct inversion of the magnitude response does not provide an optimal solution because of the variance in frequency response produced by headphone placement inaccuracy.
+At high frequencies, magnitudes and frequencies of the resonances vary from one measurement to another depending on the position of the headphones.

 According to Bücklein, peaks in the magnitude response should be avoided.
 A peak is more audible in the reproduction than a corresponding dip [23].
 In addition, Toole and Olive state in [24] that wide resonances are detected more readily than narrow peaks.
-Two guidelines can be now formulated for headphone equalization.
+Two guidelines can now be formulated for headphone equalization.

-- 1. Avoid high peaks, especially the wide ones. - 2.
-Do not widen the existing peaks and dips if possible.
+- 1) Avoid high peaks, especially the wide ones. - 2) Do not widen the existing peaks and dips if possible.

 The first requirement implies that peaks in the inverted magnitude response of the headphone transfer function should be compressed to ensure that there are no peaks above the average level in the equalized response.
 The second requirement implies that the inverted magnitude response should not be smoothed excessively since the smoothing widens resonances, and on the other hand it flattens notches, which are needed to compensate for the peaks of the headphone transfer function in the reproduction phase.
-The proposed method for the headphone equalization is as follows.
-The measured headphone response is truncated to 512 samples.
-The magnitude of a one-sided, 4096 point spectrum of the headphone response is smoothed to remove small variations caused by noise.
-The smoothing is done by averaging the magnitude response with a moving hann window.
-The width of the window is 1/48 octave.